christinebr/Master-Project-2021/README.md

 (Baranauskas, Jankowski, and Miller) and from LFP data from Torbjørn and Graity.

+The **LFP_PSDs_chosed.py** file plot all PSDs of LFPs with the chosen PSDs in color and the rest in grayscale.

 In **main_psd_plot.py** I have loaded all files with PSD data and plotted everything into one figure.
 A reduced version of this figure is produced in **main_psd_plot_reduced.py** where only some of the PSD data is plotted together with the PSDs of diffusion potentials.

+The file directory **Recreating_figures** contain concentration data from figures and .py files for recreating these.